TheodoreEhrenborg/tiny_stories_sae/docs/src/training_a_sparse_autoencoder.md

 </figure>

-As a rough guide, I want this proportion to be under 300, but not too far---else the L1 penalty might be too strong.
+As a rough guide, I want this proportion to be under 300, but not too far—else the L1 penalty might be too strong.
 So let's choose \\( \\lambda = 50 \\)
 and train until step 105k,